-AWS is usually a side effect that occurs after surgery to remove lymph nodes from the area of your underarm.
+AWS is usually a side effect that occurs after surgery to remove a sentinel lymph node or multiple lymph nodes from the area of your underarm.
 This procedure is most often done in relation to breast cancer treatment and surgeries.
-Axillary web syndrome can also be caused by scar tissue from breast cancer surgery in the chest area without the removal of any lymph nodes.
-AWS will usually appear days, weeks, or months after your surgery.

-While the cause of the formation of the webbing or cords is not certain, it is believed to be from the lymphatic fluid solidifying, or coagulating.
-This coagulation is usually due to the trauma that surgery causes to the area.
-The fluid that becomes solidified is what causes the cords or webbing.
+While the cause of the formation of the webbing or cords is not certain, it’s believed to be from the lymphatic fluid solidifying.
+This is usually due to the trauma that surgery causes to the area.
+The solidified fluid is what feels like cords or webbing.

 You can usually see and feel these rope- or cord-like areas under your arm.
-They can also feel like webs.
-They are usually raised.
-However, in some cases they may not be visible.
-They are painful and restrict movement of your arm.
-They give your arm a tight feeling when you try to move it, especially when trying to raise it.
+They can also be like a web.
+They’re usually raised, but in some cases may not be visible.
+They’re painful and restrict arm movement.
+They cause a tight feeling, especially when trying to raise your arm.

-The loss of range of motion in the affected arm will keep you from being able to raise your arm above your shoulder.
-You may not be able to straighten your arm because the elbow may be restricted when you try to straighten it fully.
-The movement restrictions can make daily activities difficult.
+The loss of range of motion in the affected arm may keep you from being able to raise your arm to or above your shoulder.
+You may not be able to straighten your arm fully because the elbow area may be restricted.
+These movement restrictions can make daily activities difficult.

 You can manage the pain with over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) or other pain relievers if your doctor approves.
-Anti-inflammatory drugs do not seem to help lesson or affect the cording itself.
+Anti-inflammatory drugs, unfortunately, don’t seem to help lessen or affect the cording itself.

-Therapy for AWS includes stretching and flexibility exercises, including range of motion exercises.
-Massage therapy has also proven helpful in managing AWS.
-Petrissage, which is a type of massage that involves kneading the area, seems to be the best type of massage for managing AWS.
-Petrissage is not painful when done correctly.
+Petrissage, a type of massage that involves kneading, seems to be the best for managing AWS.
+It’s not painful when done correctly.

 Another option your therapist may suggest is laser therapy.
 This therapy uses a low-level laser to break up the scar tissue that has hardened.

-Applying moist heat directly to the areas of the cording may help, but this should only be done with caution and by a medical professional.
-Too much heat can cause the lymph production to increase, which may increase cording.
+Applying moist heat directly to the areas of the cording may help, but ask your doctor before using any method with heat.
+Too much heat can stimulate lymph fluid production, which may increase cording and cause more discomfort.

-The main risk factor for getting axillary web syndrome is having breast cancer surgery that includes removing lymph nodes.
+The main risk factor for AWS is having breast cancer surgery that includes removing lymph nodes.
 While it does not happen to everyone, AWS is still considered a fairly common side effect or occurrence after lymph node removal.